sildater/parangonar/README.md

 Getting Started
 ==========

-The following code loads the contents of a a previously aligned performance and score alignment file (encoded in the [match file format](https://cpjku.github.io/matchfile/)).
+The following code snippets load the contents of a a previously aligned performance and score alignment file (encoded in the [match file format](https://cpjku.github.io/matchfile/)).

 A new alignment is computed using different note matchers and the predicted alignment are compared to the ground truth:

+For an interactive version of these snippets, check the `getting_started.ipynb` notebook.

 1 - Automatic Note Matching: `AutomaticNoteMatcher` and `DualDTWNoteMatcher`
 -----